nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 **Read-heavy** clusters may take advantage of the [enhanced reading](/docs/enterprise/read-scale/index.html) feature (Enterprise) for better scalability.
 This feature allows additional servers to be introduced as non-voters.
 Being a non-voter, the server will still participate in data replication, but it will not block the leader from committing log entries.

 Consul’s agents use network sockets for communicating with the other nodes (gossip) and with the server agent.
 In addition, file descriptors are also opened for watch handlers, health checks, and log files.
 For a **write heavy** cluster, the `ulimit` size must be increased from the default  value (`1024`) to prevent the leader from running out of file descriptors.

+A safe limit to set for `ulimit` will depend heavily on cluster size and workload but there is usually no downside to being liberal and allowing tens of thousands of descriptors for large servers (or even more).

 To prevent any CPU spikes from a misconfigured client, RPC requests to the server should be [rate limited](/docs/agent/options.html#limits)